open-policy-agent/opa/docs/content/policy-language.md

 For a more formal definition of the rule syntax, see the [Policy Reference](../policy-reference/#grammar) document.

-Second, the `sites[_].servers[_].hostname` fragment selects the `hostname` attribute from all of the objects in the `servers` collection.
+Second, the `sites[_].servers[_].hostname` fragment selects the `hostname` attribute from all the objects in the `servers` collection.
 From reading the fragment in isolation we cannot tell whether the fragment refers to arrays or objects.
 We only know that it refers to a collections of values.

 Third, the `name := sites[_].servers[_].hostname` expression binds the value of the `hostname` attribute to the variable `name`, which is also declared in the head of the rule.